Ekischleki/ObjectStoreE/README.md

 # ObjectStoreE
+## Warning:

+If you AOT-Compile with .net 8, this won't work, as reflection data is not saved by default.

 ## Regions
 A region is a Type in this project, which can contain SubRegions and Direct values.
 Subregions are more Regions inside the Region and Direct values are string values inside a Region.
 These regions are used, because they can be converted into strings and back.
 You can use the ```new Region("Region name")``` constructor, to create a new Region.
 Then, you can use ```.SubRegions``` and ```.DirectValues```  to access Subregions and direct Values of the Region.
 You can also create a region using the ```CreateSingleRegionByString()``` method, which will return a Region, based on a Region save string, which you can generate using ```.RegionSaveString```.
 ## Automatic Object conversion